AtulAravindDas/ml_hfi_multiyear/README.md

 Please refer to the individual script files for more detailed instructions.

+## General Training Approach
+A list of tile filenames defines the dataset that is iterated over.
+For each epoch, a batch of pixels is selected from each tile in the list of tile filenames.
+Increasing the number of batches to sample from each tile just involves repeating filenames in the tile filenames list.
+This is set by the parameter `n_repeat_tile`.
+The list of filenames is shuffled at the end of each epoch.

+This same approach is used for the validation data.
+That is, a list of tile filenames are iterated over, grabbing a batch from each tile.
+By default, the validation tiles are only sampled over one time.

+## General Inference Approach
+Predictions are made, in a consecutive fashion, for every pixel in the tile.
+Since this can take a long time there is an additional option to take a `quicklook` at the data.
+This means only make predictions at equal intervals of pixels.

 ## Configuration File
 The configuration file (config_###.json) documentation.
 It is still a work in progress...